<?xml version="1.0" encoding="UTF-8"?>

 <itunes:author><![CDATA[Future of Dev]]></itunes:author> <googleplay:description><![CDATA[Tony Kelly hosts our first episode of Continuous Delivery Office Hours, with Bob Walker and Steve Fenton.
 In this episode of Continuous Delivery Office Hours, we ponder why prioritizing Continuous Delivery (CD) is essential for managing risk.
 We challenge the common instinct to reduce deployment frequency after failures, using a dentist analogy to explain how [&#8230;]]]></googleplay:description>

-<googleplay:image href="https://futureof.dev/wp-content/uploads/2026/01/cd-office-hours-ep1-prioritizing-continuous-delivery-cover-scaled.jpg"></googleplay:image>
+<googleplay:image href="https://futureof.dev/wp-content/uploads/2026/01/prioritizing-continuous-delivery-cover.png"></googleplay:image>

 <googleplay:explicit>No</googleplay:explicit>